Great Path Academy

 *Monday, September 16th: Chef Murdoch-Sherman and her class decorated cupcakes and sheet cake for MCC's 50th Birthday Celebration.

-*Clubs and activites are rolling out in the next week.
-To offer the opportunity for all students to become involved, we will hold club meetings during MCE classes every Wednesday.
-(Finalized club offerings are as follows: Art Club, Math tutor/ tutee Club, Newspaper Club, Men's Leadership Club, Drama Club, Women's Leadership Club, Performance Poetry Club, Badminton Club, Student Council, Cultural Awareness Club, Yearbook Club, Crochet Club, GSA, Gardening/ Sustainabilty Club, and Homework Club.)
+*Clubs and activities offered: Art Club, Math tutor/ tutee Club, Newspaper Club, Men's Leadership Club, Drama Club, Women's Leadership Club, Performance Poetry Club, Badminton Club, Student Council, Cultural Awareness Club, Yearbook Club, Crochet Club, GSA, Gardening/ Sustainabilty Club, and Homework Club.

 Staff/ Department Websites